skwick-gif/AI-BOT-TRADE/QUICKSTART.md

 ### 2. Configure IBKR Connection
 1. Start TWS or IB Gateway
-2. Enable API connections in TWS settings
+2. Enable API connections in TWS/Gateway settings
-3. Use port 7497 for paper trading
+3. Use port 4001 for IB Gateway, 7497 for TWS paper trading
 4. Click "Connect IBKR" in the application

 ### 3. Basic Workflow